mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 │ CsNode2 │ 10.10.10.11 │ 3306 │ 0           │ Slave, Running  │      │
 └─────────┴─────────────┴──────┴─────────────┴─────────────────┴──────┘
 ```
-If we now want to add a new Columnstore node, located at `mcs3/10.10.10.12`
+If we now want to add a new ColumnStore node, located at `mcs3/10.10.10.12`
 to the cluster, the steps are as follows.

 First the node is added